connected-cars/Connected-Cars/README.md

-# Connected-Cars

-There will be all requirements of cars.
+There will be all requirements of project.
+All requeriments defined for each car separetely.